raaj-obuli/dg-poc/README.md

 # Movie Listing Page PoC using React & Redux

-- Data fetched from an API and loaded on the browser.
+- Data fetched from APIs and loaded on the browser.
 - Infinite scrolling for seamless expereince.
 - Images are lazily loaded for better user experience.
 - Search by name and display relavant movies.